ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-rotation-shim-controller.md

 | `bool` | false   |

 Description
-:   If true, the controller will use the orientations of the path points to compute the heading of the path instead of computing the heading from the path point’s relative locations.
-If true, the controller will use the orientations of the path points to compute the heading of the path instead of computing the heading from the path points.
-Use for for feasible planners like the Smac Planner which generate feasible paths with orientations for forward and reverse motion.
+:   If true, the controller will use the orientations of the path points to compute the heading of the path instead of computing the heading from the path point's relative locations.
+If false, the controller will compute the heading from the path point's relative locations instead of using the path point orientations.
+Use for feasible planners like the Smac Planner which generate feasible paths with orientations for forward and reverse motion.

 ## Example